 Depression may nearly double risk of dementia

 Synopsis: Having depression may nearly double your risk of developing dementia later in life.
+Depression may nearly double risk of dementia - A new study shows that having depression may nearly double your risk of developing dementia later in life.

 Main DigestDepression may nearly double risk of dementia - A new study shows that having depression may nearly double your risk of developing dementia later in life.